rayhanur-rahman/resumewebsitebuilder/SCRUM_Meeting_Minutes/meetingMinutes.md

 1. Currently facing problems to first unzip a folder and deleting a file inside a particular directory in that folder.
 Need to study callback, async-await and promise in node.js.
 2. Completed creating a git repo using npm and push it to the repository using node.js.
 3. Issue# 39 (Merge all data into a single json and then convert it to yml) is requiring significant time and effort.
 Therefore, we have decided to complete this issue by pair programming.
-4. We intend to finish all the modular functionalities by Tuesday because integrating all these tasks to make a functional bot is assumed to require a signifiant amount of time.
+4. We intend to finish all the modular functionalities by Tuesday because integrating all these tasks to make a functional bot is assumed to require a significant amount of time.

 ## 11/8/2019
 1. We have completed all the tasks (except for refactoring modules) in the project board.